aws-greengrass/aws-greengrass-lite/docs/design/ggconfigd.md

 # Design for the `ggconfigd` SQLITE implementation

-Implmenting the [ggconfigd spec](../spec/components/ggconfigd.md), the current ggconfigd implementation uses a relational database (sqlite) to persist the configuration.
+Implementing the [ggconfigd spec](../spec/components/ggconfigd.md), the current ggconfigd implementation uses a relational database (sqlite) to persist the configuration.